 Schulenburg entrepreneur F.H.
 Nuttlemann capitalized on the novelty of Carnation Badger the Flying Bull.
 He manufactured a long-filter nickel cigar named Flying Bull.
 The editor of The Schulenburg Sticker endorsed the product, saying he kept a box on the corner of his desk.
 Orders came in from as far away as Chicago.

 What happened to the fancy blanket that Schulenburg’s famous bovine wore?
 It’s on display at the Schulenburg Historical Museum with an entertaining display of memorabilia, including a cigar box.
-(Many thanks to docent Wanda Carpenter, and Gary McKee and Bernard Ripper for sharing their old photos.)
+(Many thanks to Wanda Carpenter, Gary McKee and Bernard Ripper for sharing their old photos.)

 We can’t confirm that the cow in the famous nursery rhyme actually jumped over the moon.
 However, we do know that a bull, perhaps one of her progeny, pulled off a memorable aeronautical feat of his own.
 In Schulenburg, Texas, The Flying Bull is still a star.

 Don’t you wish you could have been there?